 - Make the dough.
 Combine flour, sugar, baking powder and salt in a large bowl.
 Gradually add in ½ cup of warm water and vegetable oil, mixing with your hands until the mixture comes together and forms a soft dough.
 On a lightly floured surface, knead dough for about 5 minutes until smooth.
 Cover with plastic wrap and set aside to rest for 1 hour at room temperature.

 - Make the filling.
 Finley dice the mushrooms and water chestnuts so they form a mince like texture.
-Heat peanut oil in a frying pan and add mushrooms.
-Saute until soft.
+Heat peanut oil in a frying pan and add mushrooms and sauté until soft.

 - Meanwhile, mix together soy sauce, honey, oyster sauce, Chinese cooking wine, ginger and garlic.
 Add sauce and water chestnuts to the mushrooms and bring sauce to the boil.
+Turn down the heat sightly and continue to cook until all of the excess moisture has cooked out, about 5 minutes.
 Remove from heat and set aside to cool.

 - Divide the dough into 10 equal pieces and use a rolling pin to shape into circles about 8 cm in diameter.
 Cover dough with a damp cloth while you work to prevent drying out.

-- Place a teaspoon and a half of mushroom mixture, ensuring you have drained off any excess moisture, into the centre of the dough circle.
+- Place a tablespoon of mushroom mixture into the centre of the dough circle.
 Use your finger to run a little water around the edge and then gather the edges around the filling and pinch together at the top.
 Repeat with remaining dough circles.

 - Line a bamboo steamer with baking paper and add buns 2 cm apart.
 You may need to do this in batches depending on how big your steamer is.
 Steam buns over simmering water for 15 minutes.

 - While the buns are steaming, mix together dipping sauce ingredients.
-Adjust chilli and garlic sauce to taste.
+Adjust chilli sauce to taste.
 Serve buns immediately with dipping sauce.

 Nutrition